dafirma/maumau/README.md

 Definition of the different states and their transition (transition functions)

 - splashScreen
+    * Presentation of Game, with the rules and start button
 - gameScreen
+    * Screen with cards player 1 and player 2.
+    * Button Show/Hide Cards
 - gameoverScreen
+    * Screen with game over info and button to restart
 - winScreen
+      Screen with Win info and button to restart

 ## Task
 Task definition in order of priority